uyuni-project/uyuni/containers/doc/server-kubernetes/README.md

-# Running the server-image on kubernetes

-## Prerequisites
+# Prerequisites

-The following assumes you have a single-node rke2 or k3s cluster ready with enough resources for the Uyuni server.
+The following assumes you have either a single-node RKE2 or K3s cluster ready or a server with Podman installed and enough resources for the Uyuni server.
-It also assumes that `kubectl` and `helm` are installed on your machine and configured to connect to the cluster.
+When installing on a Kubernetes cluster, it also assumes that `kubectl` and `helm` are installed on the server and configured to connect to the cluster.

-## Setting up the resources
+# Preparing the installation

+## Podman specific setup

+There is nothing to prepare for a Podman installation.

-### RKE2 specific setup
+## RKE2 specific setup

-Copy the `rke2-ingress-nginx-config.yaml` file to `/var/lib/rancher/rke2/server/manifests/rke2-ingress-nginx-config.yaml` on your rke2 node.
+Copy the `rke2-ingress-nginx-config.yaml` file to `/var/lib/rancher/rke2/server/manifests/rke2-ingress-nginx-config.yaml` on your RKE2 node.
 Wait for the ingress controller to restart.
 Run this command to watch it restart: